owos02/Linux-Introduction/README.md

 You can try the Browser Version.
 If that doesnt work you can try to use Libre Office which often comes preinstalled on Systems.

+If not try the "General Purpose" section to install Windows Applications on Linux

+## General purpose:

-### General purpose: Windows Applications on Linux
+### Windows Applications on Linux

 If that still isn't good enough you might want to Look into [Bottles](https://www.youtube.com/watch?v=q9fZpkBNKRc).